gleeyan/istation-work-sample/README.md

 > 2) Write Java code implementing the virtual vending machine you designed.
 Demonstrate your understanding of object-oriented design and good coding practices.

 See [/src](src/) for project source files.

+* A `VendingMachine` has a reserve of money, the customer's cash, and zero or more shelves.
+* A `Shelf` has zero or more slots
+* A `Slot` has a key code, a price, and zero or more items
+* A `VendingMachineItem` has a name

+These four interfaces and their implementations form the core of the code sample.
+The remaining classes manipulate them, transport data between them, assist in displaying them, or test them.

 > 3) Write a command-line test program that allows a user to test your vending machine.
 The user should be able to see a list of snacks/prices, select a snack, put money into the machine, receive money back, etc.